 What is Third Party Car Insurance?

-Third Party Car Insurance covers you if you’re involved in an accident with another vehicle or property – say, an inconveniently placed fence or a neighbour’s letterbox – and you’re at fault.
-It’s an economical car insurance option for many Australians, especially if you can’t afford to pay for repairs out of your own pocket.
+Third Party Car Insurance covers you for damage to another person's car or property caused by the use of your car - say, a neighbour's inconveniently placed fence or letterbox - and you're at fault.
+It's an economical option for car insurance liability cover if you can't afford to pay for repairs to other people's cars or property out of your own pocket.